 Helping youth and adults on the autism spectrum learn what to do – and not do – during a police encounter will also be an important part of the training curriculum.
 “For example, individuals with ASD may exhibit differences in eye contact which could be misinterpreted as avoiding questioning or looking for a way to escape,” said Parish-Morris.
 “The VR intervention will give participants the opportunity to practice these social interactions and a range of appropriate responses, which we know is important for people with ASD.”

 “Prioritizing the development of these skills is vital if we as a society want to increase the number of individuals with ASD who are able to live independently, safely and be gainfully employed,” added Floreo CEO, Vijay Ravindran.
-“We are excited to find out if virtual reality can help these individuals develop the social skills they need.”
+“We are excited to find out if virtual reality can help these individuals develop the social and safety skills they need.”

 CarAutismRoadmap.org provides resources for children, adults, and families seeking evidence-based guidance, information, and support.